Awarded by the office of admissions to prospective first-year students and transfers, these awards range from $1,000 to full tuition.

 |Knott Scholarships||Up to Full Tuition||Marion Burk Knott scholarships are awarded to Catholic students residing within the Archdiocese of Baltimore who have the highest levels academic excellence and consistent display of leadership and service.||First-year Women's College students|

 The Notre Dame scholarships will be awarded by the Financial Aid Office.
 This scholarship is open to returning Women's College students with a minimum 3.0 grade point average.
 The application is available in April each year.
-The deadline has passed for 2013-14.
+The deadline for 2014–15 has passed.

 |Returning Women's College students|

 The Notre Dame Book Store Scholarship will be awarded by the office of financial aid.
 This scholarship is open to any returning student in any program with a minimum 2.0 grade point average that also demonstrates financial need.
 The application is available in April each year.
-The deadline has passed for 2013-14.
+The deadline for 2014–15 has passed.